-Have you noticed that your taskbar icons suddenly turned transparent or disappeared in Windows 10 or Windows 11?
+Have you noticed that your taskbar icons suddenly became invisible or transparent in Windows 10 or Windows 11?

 Common Symptoms